AUDIOX-1/IOS-TIP-CALCULATOR/README.md

-# Pre-work - *IOS TIP CALCULATOR*
+# Pre-work - IOS TIP CALCULATOR

-**IOS TIP CALCULATOR ** is a tip calculator application for iOS.
+IOS TIP CALCULATOR is a tip calculator application for iOS.

-Submitted by: **AUDIOX-1**
+Submitted by: DAVID CHEN

-Time spent: **1** hours spent in total
+Time spent: 1 hours spent in total

+9+ hours spend for fixing problems.
+SEE NOTES FOR DETAILS.

 ## User Stories

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: